-- a criminal offence has been committed, is being committed or is likely to be committed - a legal obligation has been breached - there has been a miscarriage of justice - the health or safety of any individual has been endangered - the environment has been damaged - information about any of the above has been concealed.
+- a criminal offence has been committed, is being committed or is likely to be committed - an legal obligation has been breached - there has been a miscarriage of justice - the health or safety of any individual has been endangered - the environment has been damaged - information about any of the above has been concealed.

-The NSPCC runs a whistleblowing helpline on behalf of the government: 0808 8005000.
+The NSPCC runs a whistleblowing helpline on behalf of the government, the number is 0808 800 5000.